lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 To prevent noise in this new dataset, the minimum required number of tuples $(d^n, E^n, \hat{R}_{ts_i + 1}^{n})$ was set to 3.
 Since this dataset was set to accomomdate up to 7 3-tuples, when the number of available 3-tuples was smaller than 7, the remainig "slots" were filled with zeros.

 {{< callout type="info" >}}
+Note that:

-Note that the filter selecting only stations with 7 years of valid retroactive observations (mentioned in section [Preprocessing](#preprocessing)) was by-passed in this step as, despite not having available observations for the first procedure training, the observed values were still relevant when training and assessing the generalization model.
+1. The filter selecting only stations with 7 years of valid retroactive observations (mentioned in section [Preprocessing](#preprocessing)) was by-passed in this step as, despite not having available observations for the first procedure training, the observed values were still relevant when training and assessing the generalization model.
+1. In case the station at $(La_i, Lo_i)$ was used in the first step (*i.e.* it has a model associated to it), its predictions were not used to generate this dataset as the distance $d_i$ would be $0$.
+In other words, we do not use predictions from the same site $s_i$ when generating the training dataset for this second step.
 {{< /callout >}}

 {{% /steps %}}